Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 That's all on top of a number of other Paramount-produced titles that Prime Video holds worldwide streaming rights to, including Jack Ryan and Coming 2 America.

-Why do Canadians have to wait for April 16 to see "Made for Love"?
+Why did Canadians have to wait two extra weeks to see "Made for Love"?

-In the United States, HBO Max will be rolling the eight-episode series out over several weeks, releasing the first three episodes on April 1, the next three on April 8, and the last two on April 15.
+In the United States, HBO Max rolled out the eight-episode series out over several weeks, releasing the first three episodes on April 1, the next three on April 8, and the last two on April 15.

-It appears that Prime Video has decided to wait until the entire series has been released in the U.S., then dropping it all at once in Canada, in line with how it typically releases series.
-The Friday release is also consistent with when Prime releases most of its programming (usually it ends up being midnight UTC, which would be Thursday evening in North America – and it's doubtful that they would be able to release the program on, say, Wednesday evening, before HBO Max had released the final episodes).
+Prime Video apparently decided to wait until the entire series has been released in the U.S., then dropping it all at once in Canada, in line with how it typically releases series.
+The Friday release is also consistent with when Prime releases most of its programming.
+(As in this case, in some cases new Prime Video programs have been released a bit early, i.e. Thursday evening in North America instead of an announced Friday release – and it's doubtful that they would have been able to release the program on, say, Wednesday evening, before HBO Max had released the final episodes.)

 Header photo by John P. Johnson/Paramount Television/HBO Max; furnished by Prime Video Canada